AzBuilder/terrakube/README.md

 <img src="https://github.com/AzBuilder/terrakube/assets/27365102/66fbd39c-0a40-43d8-94d9-4c2a0976051c" width="1080"/>  <br/>

-- **Organizations and Workspaces:** Organize your infrastructure in Organizations and Workspaces.
+- **Organizations and Workspaces:** Organize your infrastructure using Organizations and Workspaces.
 You can also use Tags in Workspaces to correlate, organize, and even filter workspaces based on the assigned tags.    <br/>

 <img src="https://github.com/AzBuilder/terrakube/assets/27365102/f36953f7-0dbd-4877-be8d-ba2bf7704f2b" width="1080"/>  <br/>